SmallPlanet/Pinball/README.md

 3. ~~activate the ball kicker~~

 ### Phase 1
-Implement supervised learning such that the AI an intelligently hit the pinball with the flippers
+Implement supervised learning such that the AI can intelligently hit the pinball with the flippers

 1. ~~capture mode to gather training images of human playing~~
 3. ~~create and train model using keras~~